 Along this path there have been points where my mental pain has acted like thick overgrowth, forcing me to a slow crawl, sometimes on my belly.
 Regardless, I know I must carry on with this battle and not let my mental-health condition get the best of me.

 Since you’re here, check out Pave New Roads

 Like life in the physical world, the realm constructed out of our neurology has some debilitating moments.
 But, like life in the world that surrounds us, we also have mental moments where it’s nothing but clear sailing; our path is clear and free of the mental mess that sometimes trips us up.
 In these moments, we feel like we have reached our goal, we are finally healed.
 At least, this is how I feel when I experience those moments.

-Mental illness is that vat of molasses; that thing that slows and exhausts the biggest go getters, often robbing them of their positive disposition.
-This mental exhaustion is a devastating blow to what wellbeing that remains.
-This, understandably makes matters even more dire.
+Mental illness is that vat of molasses, that thing that slows and exhausts the biggest go- getters, often robbing them of their positive disposition.
+This mental exhaustion is a devastating blow to what well-being remains.
+This understandably makes matters even more dire.

 The focus?
-Is to get better.
-Or at least arrive at a point where you can reintegrate into a world that wizes by you as though you are cloaked.
+To get better.
+Or at least arrive at a point where you can reintegrate into a world that whizzes by you as though you are cloaked.
 We are invisible to them because they have zero emotional investment in our lives.
 Remember, you get to choose where you put your energy.
 Put it on those who care.

 So, a road to healing may seem daunting and impossible but working on you, despite that, is imperative.
 Clean eating, exercise and embracing those who know your worth will help you circumvent the tougher points.
 You can get better; some wounds never heal completely so always remember how far you’ve come.